UW-Hydro/VIC/docs/Documentation/Routing/RoutingInput.md

 *Items in **bold** are always required*

-The parameter values in the [Flow Velocity File](#flowveloc), [Flow Diffusion File](#difffile), and [UH File](#UH_ALLfile) can all be [calibrated](../Calibration.md#routcal).
+The parameter values in the [Flow Velocity File](#flow-velocity-file), [Flow Diffusion File](#flow-diffusion-file), and [UH File](#uh-file) can all be [calibrated](../Calibration.md#routing-model-calibration).

 The start and stop year and month refer to the period over which the VIC simulation, which is the input to the routing model, was run.
 The first and last year refer to the period for which the results of the routing are to be written to output.

 ## Fraction File

 The fraction file is gridded information about the fraction of each grid cell that flows into the basin being routed.
-This allows the user to more accurately define the basin area, since edge cell can contribute more or less than 100% of their runoff and baseflow components to thebasin.
+This allows the user to more accurately define the basin area, since edge cell can contribute more or less than 100% of their runoff and baseflow components to the basin.

 The format is an arc/info ascii grid.
 It contains a 6-line header that tells the routing model the lower left latitude and longitude, the number of rows and columns, and the grid cell resolution.

-More information on the [Fraction File](Fraction.md) and [creating the file](PrepRoutingParams.md#fractionfile).
+More information on the [Fraction File](Fraction.md) and [creating the file](PrepRoutingParams.md#flow-fraction-file).

 ## Flow Direction File